dirkgroot/dirkgroot.github.io/content/posts/robot-worlds/02-communication/index.md

 This is why I keep as much logic as possible separated from the code that has to deal with these kinds of API's.
 That way, we maximize the amount of code that can easily be tested and understood.
 This is what's called the [Humble Object](https://martinfowler.com/bliki/HumbleObject.html) pattern.
 Our `SocketListener` is a humble object.
-It's sole responsibilies are to accept connections, pass messages on to `MessageReceiver` and send the result back to the client.
+Its only responsibilies are to accept connections, pass messages on to `MessageReceiver` and send the result back to the client.

 ### YAGNI